Eurazhdarcho: Description

 Eurazhdarcho is a medium-sized member of Azhdarchidae, the family to which it belongs.
 Comparing the cervical vertebrae and wingbones of the largest adult and most complete specimen of Zhejiangopterus, Vremir and colleagues noted that the length of the fourth cervical is roughly the same as in specimen EME VP 312 of Eurazhdarcho, while the estimated length of the fourth metacarpal is substantially less, 250 mm in Eurazhdarcho versus 336 mm in Zhejiangopterus.
 Extrapolating from this data, Vremir and colleagues estimated the wingspan of Eurazhdarcho at no more than 3 m.

 Vremir and colleagues established some distinctive traits for Eurazhdarcho, all present in the cervical vertebrae.
 The third neck vertebra has three-quarters of the length of the fourth vertebra, whereas 60 percent would be normal with azhdarchids.
 The necks of the prezygapophyses, the front joint processes, are well-developed and elongated, obliquely pointing forwards and outwards under an angle of 30 degrees with the long axis of the vertebra.
 The preexapophysis, a secondary joint process on the side of the prezygapophysis, is well-developed with a forward pointing articulation facet and separated from a process, itself the remains of the diapophysis and possibly a neck rib, on the outer base of the prezygapophysis, by a deep trough on its underside.
 The pneumatic openings, the entrance holes for the air sacks, at the sides of the neural arch are small and placed in a low position.

 Classification

 In its description, Eurazhdarcho was assigned to the family Azhdarchidae, based on the method of comparative anatomy.
 However, a cladistic analysis was not performed.
 In his 2021 study of Quetzalcoatlus, American paleontologist Brian Andres included Eurazhdarcho in his phylogenetic analysis.
 He placed Eurazhdarcho in the subfamily Quetzalcoatlinae within Azhdarchidae.
 His analysis is shown in the first cladogram below.
-In 2023, paleontologist Rodrigo Pêgas and colleagues recovered Eurazhdarcho in a different position within Azhdarchidae.
+In 2023, paleontologist Rubi Pêgas and colleagues recovered Eurazhdarcho in a different position within Azhdarchidae.
 They found it forming a clade with azhdarchids Phosphatodraco, Wellnhopterus, and Aralazhdarcho in a basal (primitive) position within the family.
 This classification model would be followed by a few subsequent studies.
 Their phylogenetic analysis is shown in the second cladogram below.